Your Plan of Action – the natural approach

 Histamines, amines and other reactions

 High histamine foods may also become part of the problem.
-Histamine causes an allergy-type reaction and may dilate blood vessels.
-Symptoms might include skin issues, hives, itching, rashes, sinus problems, headaches, fatigue, brain fog or migraine.
-High histamine foods include aged foods such as processed meats, smoked salmon, fermented foods, tinned foods and a selection of naturally-high histamine foods such as strawberries and tomatoes.
+Histamine in the gut may contribute to symptoms of IBS, alter gastric motility and irritate the gut lining.
+Histamine also causes an allergy-type reaction and may dilate blood vessels.
+Symptoms of excess histamine external to the gut might include skin issues, hives, itching, rashes, sinus problems, headaches, fatigue, brain fog or migraine.
+High histamine foods include aged foods such as processed meats, smoked salmon, fermented foods, tinned foods and a selection of naturally-high histamine foods such as strawberries, avocados and tomatoes.

 Where to start or when to stop?